regularlabs/regularjs/README.md

 | Parameter | Description                                                                |
 | --------- | -------------------------------------------------------------------------- |
 | `word`    | A string (character or word) representing the alias for the Regular class. |

+##### Returns
+`boolean` true if the alias is created, false if the given alias already exists as a global variable names.

 #### Example